 An Interview with

-Over the past four years, you have received four Sammy Awards for your outstanding work with Tadlow Music (EL CID, EXODUS, TRUE GRIT, Album Producer of the Year).
+Over the past four years, you have received five Sammy Awards for your outstanding work with Tadlow Music.
 How did that record label get started and how did you decide which film soundtracks to record first?

 Because of the success of the contracting business, I decided to set up my own small label, to record every once in a while a score that I particularly loved…profits allowing.
 And, as being brought up in the 60’s, my choices very much centered around childhood favourites like THE GUNS OF NAVARONE, EXODUS, EL CID, TRUE GRIT and THE PRIVATE LIFE OF SHERLOCK HOLMES.
 And this year I fulfilled dual ambitions of recording THE ALAMO (for Prometheus Records) and the complete LAWRENCE OF ARABIA, which had always been a lifetime ambition as LAWRENCE was the very first film I ever saw in the cinema!